How To Identify a Joro Spider

 Habitat

-Here in Georgia where woods filter in even the suburban neighbors, you’ll find them a-plenty.
+Here in Georgia where woods filter in even the suburbs, you’ll find them a-plenty.

 These are outside spiders.
 They have no use in our homes.
 Not enough room for a web and not enough food.